Frequently Asked Questions

 WHAT ARE MEDIATION SERVICES?

-Judicial and Mediation Services also provides the opportunity for students to receive training in mediation.
+The Office of Student Conduct & Community Development also provides the opportunity for students to receive training in mediation.